dotnetcore/FlubuCore/README.md

          .Do(NuGetPackageReferencingExample);
     ```

 * [assembly references and nuget packages are loaded automatically](https://github.com/flubu-core/flubu.core/wiki/2-Build-script-fundamentals#Referencing-other-assemblies-in-build-script) when script is used together with project file.
-When script is executed alone (for example when deploying with FLubuCore script on production environment) references can be added with attributes.
+When script is executed alone (for example when deploying with FlubuCore script on production environment) references can be added with attributes.

     ```
     [NugetPackage("Newtonsoft.json", "11.0.2")]